LeThanhCong1506/Surf-n-Survive/README.md

 *Article featuring the game on VNExpress*

 ## 📑 Project Brief
-This Project Brief serves as a centralized document that compiles all relevant materials and resources for the project, including our game demo, gameplay video, design documents (GDD, TDD) and other documents, you can click
+This Project Brief serves as a centralized document that compiles all relevant materials and resources for the project, including our game demo, gameplay video, design documents (GDD, TDD) and other documents, you can click this
 [Link Here](https://drive.google.com/file/d/1GyENGQaP2TwrNkrPGPZ8bP-0R1B4W-1b/view?usp=sharing) to see more details

 ## 📸 Screenshots & Trailer